Lake Superior and Ishpeming 33: Preservation

-No. 33 was moved to the Chesapeake and Ohio's (C&O) Parson Yard roundhouse to begin restoration work, which included the removal of the booster trucks from the tender, and in 1972, No. 33 was fired up and moved under its own power for the first time in ten years.
+No. 33 was moved to the Chesapeake and Ohio's (C&O) Parson Yard roundhouse to begin restoration work, which included the removal of the booster truck from the tender, and in 1972, No. 33 was fired up and moved under its own power for the first time in ten years.
 It also pulled the HVSR's first train between Jackson and Oak Hill.
 In August the following year, No. 33 pulled a special excursion for the town of Jackson's centennial celebration.
 In 1976, the HVSR purchased their own enginehouse in Nelsonville, so No. 33 could be stored on their own property.
 In 1983, however, the Monday Creek short line was ripped up, but not before the HVSR moved their property, including No. 33, to the former C&O Armitage Subdivision remnant south of Nelsonville.
 Now, the HVSR lies between Nelsonville and Logan, and while being joined by a small fleet of diesel locomotives, No. 33 resumed in excursion service on HVSR's new trackage.
 However, No. 33's excursion career on the HVSR wouldn't last any longer; in 1995, the HVSR lost its original engine house as the land it stood on was purchased by another owner.
 In addition, the Federal Railroad Administration (FRA) introduced new federal boiler regulations and inspections for active steam locomotives after a recent incident from the Gettysburg Railroad (GETY) of Pennsylvania.
 Without proper facility to perform the required overhaul, No. 33 was retired from the HVSR by the end of 1996, and it remained sidelined for the next seven years.